Pippa Middleton pens party book, "startled" at fame

 "From the moment she appeared in butter satin at her sister's wedding, Pippa has struck absolutely no one as the kind of girl you would always find in the kitchen at parties."

-But Bryony Gordon takes up her defence in the Daily Telegraph, which, like the Mail, is generally pro-royal.
+But Bryony Gordon takes up her defense in the Daily Telegraph, which, like the Mail, is generally pro-royal.

 While conceding that "the abiding feeling generated by Celebrate should be one of nausea," she praises Middleton for avoiding obvious exploitation of her royal connections.